xenserver/buildroot/README.md

 RPM-based distributions
 -----------------------

-On RPM-based distributions, the packages are build using `mock`.
+On RPM-based distributions, the packages are built using `mock`.
 To install it on a RHEL/CentOS system then you will need to add the [EPEL repositories](http://fedoraproject.org/wiki/EPEL).
 Here is a useful article for [CentOS](http://www.rackspace.com/knowledge_center/article/installing-rhel-epel-repo-on-centos-5x-or-6x).